Integrated Approaches to Urgent Care across Community Settings PGDip

 Health and Social Care

 No appropriate QAA subject benchmark statements exist for this programme.
-Therefore, content has been developed with reference to the associated health and social care policy of the Government and the professional standards set by the Nursing & Midwifery Council, the Health & Care Professions Council and other public and statutory bodies.
+Therefore, content has been developed with reference to the associated health and social care policy of the Government and the professional standards set by the Nursing & Midwifery Council (NMC), the Health & Care Professions Council (HCPC) and other public and statutory bodies.

-Postgraduate Assessment Board - Faculty of Health and Social Care
+Faculty of Health and Social Care, Postgraduate Module Assessment Board

 Tuesday 24th November 2015

-The new programme is responding to a new demand: to address the requirement for health and social care practitioners to work with people presenting with complex and long-term health needs, and who can be managed within the community rather than be admitted to hospital unnecessarily.
+This programme is responding to workforce demand: to address the requirement for health and social care practitioners to work with people presenting with complex and long-term health needs, and who can be managed within the community rather than be admitted to hospital unnecessarily.
 There has been an ongoing and sustained increase in the pressure on emergency and urgent care, community interventions, primary health care and public health to respond effectively to the health needs of the population.
 Sir Bruce Keogh’s Urgent and Emergency Care review highlighted a number of areas in need of addressing:

 To provide better support for self-care.

 To help people with urgent care needs get the right advice in the right place, first time.

 To provide highly responsive urgent care services outside of hospital, so people no longer choose to queue in Accident & Emergency departments.